-All parts of articles and short communication manuscripts should be arranged in the following sequence: title page, text with references, tables (each on a separate page), figure legends, figures.
-Do not hyphenate words at ends of lines.
+All parts of articles and short communication manuscripts should be arranged in the following sequence: title page, text with references, tables (each on a separate page), figure legends, and figures.
+Do not hyphenate words at the ends of lines.
 Do not right-justify the text.
 Leave only one space after each word or punctuation sign.
 Use font ‘Calibri’ for the whole text.

 Use italic characters instead of underlining words that must be italicized, e.g., scientific names of species.
 In addition, the following Latin terms or expressions should be italicized: fide, vice versa, sensu, in vivo, in vitro, in situ, ad libitum, a priori, a posteriori.
 Other Latin terms, except scientific names, should be left unitalicized.